Operator Playbooks exists to document and share how teams structure complex work under real costs, real trade-offs, and sustained operating pressure.

 The operating structure is the focus

-Operator Playbooks exists to make operating approaches more legible and transferable across teams, without removing the judgment and context required in real acquisition environments.
+Operator Playbooks exists to make operating approaches more legible and transferable across teams, without removing the judgment and context required in real operating environments.